 VKZ (Wiebe Daalderop)

 VKZ is the expert and pragmatic partner for complex spatial and real estate developments.
 Science campuses are thereby part of their expertise.
 KZ is among the Dutch top 10 consultancy agencies in spatial development.
 Their daily work consists of (re)developing and (re)constructing buildings, as well as making inventories of complete real estate portfolios.
-They strive for the highest attainable goal for their clients. ot only for today but also for the sustainable future.
+They strive to achieve the highest attainable goals for their clients. ot only for today but also for the sustainable future.
 ADP representatives of VKZ are Wiebe Daalderop and Saskia Knoop.
 Contact details: +31 30 251 74 76 or by mail w.daalderop@vkzbv.nl or s.knoop@vkzbv.nl.